Argent-Matter/SpellsAndSorcerers/README.md

 ## Magic of the Mind
-Magic of the Mind ('mitm' for short) is a magic mod about discovery, powerful telepathy and the dangers of touching unknown substances.
+Magic of the Mind ('motm' for short) is a magic mod about discovery, powerful telepathy and the dangers of touching unknown substances.
 It also has **highly** customizable staffs with abilities that chain together in a multitude of ways!

 You can find mysterious obelisks scattered around in long gone civilizations' ruins!
 Where might they take you?